 Protecting Your Skin From the Sun

-Sun exposure has such a big effect on rosacea because the UV rays cause the growth of new blood vessels, which increases facial redness and flushing severity.
-Not to mention a rise in body temperature from the sun and any physical exertion while outdoors can also increase your risk of a rosacea flare-up.
+61% of people with rosacea rank sun exposure as their biggest rosacea trigger.
+UV rays cause the growth of new blood vessels, which increases facial redness and flushing severity.
+A rise in body temperature from the sun and any physical exertion while outdoors can also increase your risk of a rosacea flare-up.

 To help protect your skin from the powerful UV rays, stay in the shade when possible and avoid the harshest hours of sunlight during the day (between 10am and 2pm).